Personal tools

 Data-Sharing Agreements

-A continuous list necessitates data-sharing agreements between the election authority and other government bodies to which citizens report changes in their personal information that might affect their voter eligibility.
-For example, voters lists usually include information on each voter’s residential address.
-In countries in which elections are organized on the basis of separate constituencies or electoral districts, a voter is eligible to cast a ballot only in the district where he or she has permanent residence.
-This is why the election authority needs change-of-address information to maintain the continuous list.
-Someone who moved has probably reported the information to a civic agency – the driver’s licence bureau to update a licence, the tax department when completing a return or the post office to redirect mail.
-Election authorities maintaining a continuous list seek access to the information provided by voters to other civic agencies.
-They then use that information to update voter registration information.
+A continuous list necessitates data-sharing agreements between the election management authority and other government bodies to which citizens report changes in their personal information that might affect their voter eligibility.
+For example, voters’ lists usually include information on each voter’s residential address.
+In countries in which elections are organised on the basis of separate constituencies or electoral districts, a voter is eligible to vote only in the district where he or she has permanent residence.
+This is why the election management authority needs change-of-address information to maintain the continuous list.

 This involves a number of challenges, including the following: